mzaidi59/Movie_review_sentiment/README.md

 • A feed forward neural network.
 • A recurrent neural network (use an LSTM or GRU).

+repr and corp variables at the end of code.py are used to toggle between different representations and classifiers

 Copied from CS671 Assignment_2 by Prof. Harish Karnick.